 - inferring geographic location from documentary screenshots (Film & Media Studies)

 - estimating a parking capacity surface by integrating polygon- and polyline-based data (Department of Geography)

 - assessing crime patterns near various categories of media distribution sites (Department of Communication)

 - routing police patrols to disrupt gang activity (Department of Economics)

 - identifying dangerous bridges with respect to pedestrian traffic (Department of Political Science)

-- assessing cartographic arrangement against spatial cognition (Department of Psychology), and
+- assessing cartographic arrangement against spatial cognition (Department of Psychology)

-- prescribing maintenance schedules for campus road, parking lot, and paths by quantitatively modeling condition (Design and Construction Services)
+- prescribing maintenance schedules for campus roads, parking lots and paths by quantitatively modeling condition (Design and Construction Services)

 Students and interested researchers are encouraged to contact spatial@ucsb for a consultation appointment.